Will Benson Player Props: Reds vs. Giants

 Will Benson At The Plate

-- Benson has four doubles, four triples, five home runs and 21 walks while hitting .279.
+- Benson is batting .280 with four doubles, four triples, six home runs and 21 walks.

-- Benson has had at least one RBI in 17.0% of his games this year (eight of 47), with two or more RBI four times (8.5%).
+- Benson has had at least one RBI in 18.8% of his games this season (nine of 48), with two or more RBI five times (10.4%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.